cksystemsteaching/selfie/prospectus.md

 #### Related Titles

-We list books recommended by reviewers below and relate our book to five others of which the first four are closely related while the last book (The Art of Computer Programming by Donald E. Knuth) is mentioned because of its importance in the field.
-It can probably be found on virtually any computer scientist's book shelf.
+We relate our book to five others of which the first four are closely related while the last book (The Art of Computer Programming by Donald E. Knuth) is mentioned because of its importance in the field.
+We also list related books recommended by reviewers below.

 The first three books essentially share with our book the broad target audience beyond computer science students while the fourth book (An Introduction to Computer Science: A Textbook for Beginners in Informatics by Gilbert Brands) targets, unlike us, undergraduate computer students specifically.